victormihaita/victormihaita/README.md

 ### Hi there, I'm Victor 👋

-## I'm an enthusiastic iOS Developer!
+## I'm an enthusiastic Software Developer!
 - 🔭 I’m currently working as an iOS Dev @ [Artland](https://www.artland.com)!
 - 🌱 I’m currently learning everything related to the iOS ecosystem 😁
 - 👯 I’m looking to collaborate with other passionate developers